Meet The Creators Of Amazon Dating, A Parody Site With 10,000 Real Applicants

-Spearheaded by director and conceptual artist Ani Acopian and music producer and writer Suzy Shinn, Amazon Dating was born of a desire to revolutionize online dating — and to make people laugh.
+Spearheaded by director and conceptual artist Ani Acopian and music producer and writer Suzy Shinn, Amazon Dating was born of a desire to revolutionise online dating — and to make people laugh.

 Advertisement